isomerpages/nlb-mobile-guide/spotlight/wellbeing/2020-06-15-keeping-healthy.md

 ---
 <img src="/images/PL-12-Intro-image-keeping-healthy.jpg">
 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://images.pexels.com/photos/1882003/pexels-photo-1882003.jpeg" target="_blank">https://images.pexels.com/photos/1882003/pexels-photo-1882003.jpeg</a></p>
-<p><q>Healing is a matter of time, but it is sometimes also a matter of opportunity.</q> - Hippocrates</p>
+<p><q>Exercise and application produce order in our affairs, health of body, cheerfulness of mind, and these make us precious to our friends.</q> - Thomas Jefferson</p>
-<p>We learn who we really are and what we are made of in times of adversity.
-As much as it is a challenge having our routines upended, read on to discover how it is also a chance to turn things around.</p>
+<p>As much as it is a challenge having our routines upended, read on to discover how it is also a chance to turn things around such as by living a healthier lifestyle.</p>

 <h4>Videos</h4>
 <h5>1.
-The Health Benefits of Clowning Around by Matthew A. Wilson</h5>
+How Do I Boost My Metabolism By Eating Healthier?
+By SingHealth</h5>
-Laughter is more than needed these days, especially in hospitals.
-The speaker shares how medical clowns provide relief and distraction to patients, staff, and family members alike.
+Boosting your metabolism helps to maintain a healthier weight.
+Ways to achieve this include drinking more water or green tea, eating more broccoli and low-fat yoghurt.
-<div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/uTfaua3X0RU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+Watch this video for more tips. <div class="bp-youtube"><iframe width="560" height="315" src="https://www.youtube.com/embed/9JJYWx2HoqM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
-Source: <a href="https://www.youtube.com/watch?v=uTfaua3X0RU" target="_blank">The health benefits of clowning around</a> (2020, Feb 21).
-TED Talks.
+Source: <a href="https://www.youtube.com/watch?v=9JJYWx2HoqM" target="_blank"> How Do I Boost My Metabolism By Eating Healthier?</a> (2020, May 28).
+SingHealth.

 <h5>2.
 What Your Breath Could Reveal About Your Health by Julian Burschka</h5>
 The early identification of unrecognized diseases in an asymptomatic person increases the success of treatment, and this can be done by means of a simple breath analysis.
 The speaker explains how.